-1. In an email to the ITC Program Manager, explain the situation necessitating the amendment and the anticipated outcome of the changes.

-2. Outline the changes in your budget.

-a.
-Example: Decrease of \$4,700 from 2.6 Digital Advertising: Fall Facebook Campaign; Increase of \$4,700.00 to 7.1 Event Sponsorship: Historic Christmas Expo.
+- Complete a SOW/Budget Change Request Form and submit to the Program Manager, OR - 2.
+In an email to the ITC Program Manager, explain the situation necessitating the amendment and the anticipated outcome of the changes and outline the changes in your budget. - a.
+Example: Decrease of \$4,700 from 2.6 Digital Advertising: Fall Facebook Campaign; Increase of \$4,700 to 7.1 Event Sponsorship: Historic Christmas Expo.